 Light Watkins is on a mission to inspire.
-He has been meditating for 15 years and has taught over 2,000 people how to meditate.
-He speaks regularly on meditation, most recently sharing 5 Most Common Meditation Myths at TEDxVenice.
-He also created The Shine Movement, a popular community event in Los Angeles that brings people together through storytelling, meditation, music and philanthropy.
+He has been meditating for 20 years and has taught thousands of people around the world how to meditate.
+He speaks regularly on meditation (check out his 5 Most Common Meditation Myths talk at TEDxVenice), hosts At The End Of The Tunnel podcast, and authored the book Bliss More, on how to succeed in meditation without really trying.
 You can follow him on Instagram @lightwatkins.

 HIS FIRST HEARTBREAK